TruscaPetre/PAIP/README.md

 	- They don't get bored
 - Sycophant

-## Principles for AI thinking
+## Principles for AI thinking, Metacognitive skills

+#FirstPrinciple

+- Making experiments
+	- We try things because we can't know the outcome for sure, so in the process of pursuing a new thing which we don't know how will turn out in the end, we can discover new things.
+		- Potentially overcoming the limitation of creativity of LLMs
 	- Making mistakes even if giving wrong answers, being able to iterate on those and improve the answers, instead of doing one shot on the problem
 		- This already a little bit addressed by OpenAI o1 and o3, deepseek r1 kind of models, so called reasoning models
 - Looking at ideas with fresh eyes after some time.
+-

 ## Theories about how to revolutionize
 Working memory of humans is very limited, but context window, is very large for LLMs.
 Humans have developed other skills to deal with difficult problems which require a larger working memory.
 Those other skills, are like: